 Upper cervical chiropractic is a safe and gentle subspecialty of chiropractic care.
 It offers precise, low force adjustments that are tailored to each patient’s needs.
-If vertigo is related to any of the issues noted above that are caused by atlas misalignments, the correction should immediately reduce the severity and frequency of vertigo bouts.
+If vertigo is due to atlas misalignments, the correction should reduce the severity and frequency of attacks.
 Since the adjustment are designed to be long-lasting, your body has the chance it needs to heal.
 This also means that long-term results can be attained, perhaps even complete resolution of the vertigo disease.

 While vertigo may seem to be a frustrating and chronic condition that you just can’t shake, there’s no reason to give up hope when you haven’t tried every option yet.
 We hope you join those who finally get the relief they have been searching for through this frequently overlooked subspecialty of chiropractic care.